petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 might derive value from these materials, and that's okay.
 Take some educated guesses, put it out there, and see what happens.
+Maybe you'll want to iterate later, like I've done here.
 That's much better than not sharing at all.

 ## Conclusions